Vyral/base-template/_posts/2021-08-26-august-2021-market-update-los-angeles-real-estate-whats-changing.md

 tags:
 excerpt: >-
   What's going on in the Los Angeles real estate market here in August of 2021?
-  Hey there, it's Scott with the Scott Himelstein Group and today we're going to talk a little bit about what's going on in the Los Agneles real estate market here in August of 2021.
-And for the first time in a long time, we're getting some change in the market.
+  Hey there, it's Scott with the Scott Himelstein Group and today we're talking about the changes that are taking place in the real estate market and how it can affect you.
 enclosure:
 pullquote: >-
   There is still more properties right now in escrow or that are pending or